freerange/site/soups/weeknotes/week-229-links.snip.markdown

 > It turns out that Google Analytics will wait for a visitor to trigger a second event, such as visiting another page on the same site.
 If that second event is never triggered, the visit is counted as a bounce (regardless of the duration of the visit).

-I found this really interesting as I suspect it's a problem lots of people run into with a standard "install" of Google Analytics.
+I found this really interesting as I suspect it's a problem lots of people run into with a standard "install" of Google Analytics. {by chris-roos}

 ### [Understanding Computation Book Club - Chapter 2](http://lanyrd.com/2013/compbookclub/)